 Sound-evoked facial movements exhibited a pattern of loss and recovery after SNHL most consistent with a neural pathway including midbrain or forebrain nuclei (Figure 5F).
-We found that facial movements evoked by the spared 8 kHz noise band at near-threshold intensities were initially stable after noise exposure but then became significantly greater than baseline levels 2 weeks following noise exposure (Figure 5G, top).
-Similarly, facial movements evoked by the 32 kHz noise band were nearly eliminated hours after noise exposure but were partially recovered 2 weeks after noise exposure (Figure 5G, bottom).
-Comparing changes in the 8 kHz ABR and FME amplitudes in the same mice 2 weeks after noise-induced SNHL, we observed that mice with the strongest enhancement of FME amplitude also had the strongest increase in wave 4 amplitude, but observed no correlation between FME and changes in the amplitude of waves 1 or 2 (Figure 5H).
-Finally, the combination of enhanced facial movements at 8 kHz and suppressed responses at 32 kHz observed after SNHL was not a consequence of repeated testing over the 2-week period, as facial movement amplitudes at both test frequencies remained relatively stable in sham-exposed mice (Figure 5I).
+We found that FME amplitudes elicited by the spared 8 kHz noise band at nearthreshold intensities were initially stable after noise exposure but then significantly exceeded baseline levels 2 weeks following noise exposure (Figure 5G, top).
+Similarly, facial movements evoked by the 32 kHz noise band were nearly eliminated hours after noise exposure but partially recovered 2 weeks after noise exposure (Figure 5G, bottom).
+Comparing changes in the 8 kHz ABR and FME amplitudes in the same mice 2 weeks after noiseinduced SNHL, we found that individual differences in FME enhancement were highly correlated with ABR wave 4 potentiation, yet no association was observed with changes in waves 1 or 2 (Figure 5H).
+Finally, the combination of enhanced facial movements at 8 kHz and suppressed responses at 32 kHz observed after SNHL was not a consequence of repeated testing over the 2-week period, as facial movement amplitudes at both test frequencies were comparatively stable in sham-exposed mice (Figure 5I).